Jason2Brownlee/TeamFortressQuakeArchive/README.md

 # TeamFortress Quake Archive

-Archives of all official releases of TeamFortress for Quake 1.
+Archive of all official releases of TeamFortress for Quake 1.

 Includes TeamFortress Quake (TFQ) and TeamFortress Quakeworld (TFQW) clients and servers.
 Does not include maps.